Dr. Caroline Coombs, BScH, ND

 While I have prescription rights and do rely on pharmaceutical treatments when necessary, I prefer to work on treating the root cause and removing obstacles to healing so that the body can restore its own innate balance.
 This means that all of my treatment plans have a foundation in sleep, digestion, nutrition, movement & stress management.

-I graduated from the Boucher Institute of Naturopathic Medicine in 2013, am a professional member of the Canadian Association of Naturopathic Doctors (CAND) and BC Naturopathic Physicians Association (BCNA) and hold further certifications in IV therapy and pharmaceutical prescription authority.
+I graduated from the Boucher Institute of Naturopathic Medicine in 2013, and am a professional member of the Canadian Association of Naturopathic Doctors (CAND).

 I look forward to hearing your unique story and helping you achieve your personal health goals.